k4r4b3y/monerobahcesi/README.md

 Text body translation is complete.
 Next remaining steps:

-- [ ] move the github pages to monerobahcesi.com URL
+- [X] move the github pages to ~monerobahcesi.com~ monerobahce.com URL
-- [ ] create MoneroBahcesi.com stickers with URL's QR-code on them
+- [ ] create MoneroBahce.com stickers with URL's QR-code on them
 - [ ] Add monero icons to the page template.
 A site named "monero garden" doesn't have a single monero image in it.
 Ridiculous.